 As a self-employed worker you have the option of making payments to your super as and when they suit you.
 You may prefer to make payments little and often or as a lump sum less frequently.

-You can contribute up to $25,000 per year (increasing to $27,500 from 1 July 2021) in ‘concessional payments’ to your super each financial year Payments are concessional in one of two ways:
+You can contribute up to $27,500 per year in ‘concessional payments’ to your super each financial year.
+Payments are concessional in one of two ways:

 - Contribution received from before-tax income (this includes employer contribution and salary sacrifice – payments not usually available to gig workers)

 - Contribution received from after-tax income and then a tax deduction is applied for.
 This would mean you contributing to your super from your bank account after you’ve been paid.

 An after-tax super contribution includes any payment you make from your take-home pay.
 It doesn't include employer super payments or payments made by salary sacrifice.